 - If you require a loan later in the project

 - In most cases you can't get insurance partway through a project.

-In most cases your builder or building company will have contract works cover but it's important to check your building contract or talk to your builder.
-If you need to arrange your own cover contact your insurer or call us on 0800 809 378.
+Often your builder or building company will have contract works cover but it's important to check your building contract or talk to your builder.
+If you need to arrange your own cover, contact your insurer or call us on 0800 809 378.

 Do your legal groundwork

 This is an important step.
 Consider doing the following:

 - Check with your local authority about the latest building laws and legal requirements, as these can change

 - Get independent legal advice from your lawyer on any contracts and remember that you can negotiate

 - Sign a contract with your builder or architect before the job starts.